-You are less than 30 minutes away from the most delightful tomato and garlic pasta you’ve ever tasted!
-Fresh, ripe cherry tomatoes combine with butter, garlic, white wine and a splash of heavy cream to create the lightest, creamiest pasta sauce you’ve ever tasted.
+You are less than 30 minutes away from the best pasta with tomatoes and garlic white wine sauce you've ever tasted!
+Fresh, ripe grape tomatoes combine with butter, garlic, white wine, and a splash of heavy cream to create a light, creamy pasta dish perfect for a quick and easy weeknight dinner!

 - 3 tablespoons butter